 2009 red - truffles, good structure, a bit jammy fruit, acidity is very present, needs some time to mature.
 89p.

-2000 red (magnum) - earthy flavours, intense, very good structure and length.
+2000 red (magnum) - earthy flavors, intense, very good structure and length.
 90p.

-1970 red - evident soil character, still going strong, well-constructed and with firm aftertaste.
+1970 red - evident soil character, still going strong, well-constructed, and with firm aftertaste.
 A clear proof that Fourcas Dupré can age just fine.
 90p.

-Wednesday the 1st April
+Wednesday the 1st of April

 Mouton Rothschild